Karem1986/Manufacturing_Sector_PowerBI/readme.md

-# What are the most important metrics in the manufacturing industry for ASML litography machine manufacturer?
+# What are the most important metrics in the manufacturing industry for the litography manufacturing industry?

 # Installation instructions